 Jjimjilbangs

-Korean bathhouses, otherwise known as Jimjilbangs are a big part of the Korean culture and tradition, and if you’re living in South Korea, it won’t be long before you visit one.
+Korean bathhouses, otherwise known as Jimjilbangs, are a big part of the Korean life and tradition.
+If you’re living in South Korea, it won’t be long before you visit one.

 They are gender-segregated bathhouses that feature hot and cold pools where you get fully naked and scrub yourself clean before entering the large baths.